 In the early 50s Villa Mosconi-Bertani in Novare was bought by Bertani, already one of the most modern and important wineries in Verona province.
 Their headquarter was in Valpantena, on the eastern side of Verona, outside Valpolicella Classica.
 They wanted to produce wine in the hitstorical area of Valpolicella too so they bought the cellar and started a modern production of Amarone which has continued until today.
 They still have on sale 1958 vintages of Amarone!

 The tour of Mosconi-Bertani estate is a quite unique experience.
 Before the tasting there is a guided tour of the villa with its frescoed salon, the English style park with pond, romantic garden and vineyards.
 The tour continues with a visit of the hisorical drying lofts for the grapes of Amarone and the cellar with huge oak casks, some of which from the 1800s (these not in use any more).

-The tasting takes place in one of the beautiful rooms of the villa and is accompanied by a tasty snack of bread, cheese and salami.
-Wines on tasting are those made in Bertani family’s new winery established in Coloniola ai Colli, in the eastern side of Verona province: Tenuta Santa Maria alla Pieve.
-Tasting usually includes Soave, Valpolicella Ripasso and Amarone.
+The tasting takes place in one of the beautiful rooms of the villa and can be accompanied by a tasty snack of bread, cheese and salami.
+Wines on tasting are those made in Bertani family’s winery: Tenuta Santa Maria.
+Tasting usually includes Soave, Valpolicella Ripasso and of course Amarone.

-The tour at this estate offers the chance to taste excellent wines deepening the knowledge of Valpolicella and Amarone together with a visit to a gorgeous Italian baroque style country villa.
+The tour of Tenuta Santa Maria estate offers the chance to taste excellent wines deepening the knowledge of Valpolicella and Amarone together with a visit to a gorgeous Italian baroque style country villa.

 Suitable both for individual wine tourists and groups.